navaneethan-developer/Online-Chat-Application/README.md

 # Steps:

 1. Clone my repository
-2. Navigate to the folder Online-Chat-Application via Terminal /CMD prompt
+2. Navigate to the folder **Online-Chat-Application/ChatApp** via Terminal /CMD prompt
-3. Inside Online-Chat-Application run #npm install
+3. Inside ChatApp folder run **npm install**
-4. Run #npm start
+4. Run **npm start**
 5. Application server will start and listen on port 3000.
-6. Open a new tab and hit localhost:3000.
+6. Open a new tab and hit **https://localhost:3000**.
 You have to enter your name and select the chatroom from the available options.
-7. Open new tabs targeting localhost:3000 which represents new users.
+7. Open new tabs targeting **https://localhost:3000** which represents new users.